HakubJozak/mana/README.markdown

 # Mana

 Mana is a proof-of-concept in-browser implementation of Magic the Gathering(tm) card game using jQuery, EventMachine, Sinatra, Compass and Websockets.
-Pre-pre-alpha stage.
+Pre-alpha stage.
+The main aim is to be able to play Magic the Gathering via internet without any client-side setup (downloading cards, installing client ...).
+Any rules enforcing or checks are far beyond the scope however.

 ![Screenshot](https://github.com/HakubJozak/mana/raw/master/screenshots/1.png)